MediaArea/MediaConch/GlobalArchitecture.md

 ## Common to all elements

 All elements can be installed on the same server or on different servers, depending on the expected workload.
+All elements use a LAN network to communicate but don't need an internet access.

 ## Core (Controller)

 The Core serves as communication between all plugins within and outside of the PreForma MediaInfo system and between all layers.
 The Core is the main service and runs in a passive, background mode.

 The Core has several major functions:

 * controls the checkers and manages data for the User Interface
-* waits for commands from the New Files Daemon and User Interface
+* waits for commands from the Files listener and User Interface
 * send commands to the scheduler for file-checking
+* launch periodical checks
 * communicates with the database to store and retrieve data from the checkers
 * sends data to DIRECT